Sermon: Four Views of Christ (Part 3)

 Philippians 4:2 I implore Euodia, and implore Syntyche, to be of the same mind in the Lord.

-Obviously they were not in the same mind.
+Obviously they were not of the same mind.
 Somebody was offended.
 Maybe both of them were offended.

 Philippians 4:8 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.